tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 Systemd Automation

-You can configure systemd to backup the pacman database everytime a new package is installed or updated, save and run the following scripts.
+You can configure systemd to back up the pacman database everytime a new package is installed or updated, save and run the following scripts.
 See here.